Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Your Missouri car insurance policy may have been canceled for several reasons:

-• Non-payment of premium: If premiums are not paid on time, the insurance company can cancel the policy.
+• Non-payment: The insurance company can cancel the policy if premiums aren't paid on time, the insurance company can cancel the policy.

-• License suspension: A suspended or revoked driver's license can lead to policy cancellation.
+• License suspension: A suspended or revoked driver's license can lead to policy cancelation.

-• Fraud or misrepresentation: Providing false information or omitting important facts can result in cancellation.
+• Fraud or misrepresentation: Providing false information or omitting important facts can result in cancelation.

-• Too many claims: Filing a high number of claims might signal high risk, prompting cancellation.
+• Too many claims: Filing many claims might signal high risk, prompting cancelation.

 • Policy violation: Violating terms, like unauthorized drivers using your car, could lead to a canceled policy.